For generations, the village life of the Priorat centered around two places, the village church, and the Cooperativa. The rhythm […]Keep Reading

-While working on establishing Terroir al Limit, Dominik Huber became entranced with the history of the Priorat – it’s rhythms of life, the simple cuisine and the honest wines that honored their origins.
-There was a vital culture of wine that predated the modern revolution of winemaking in the Priorat, one that was worth exploring and rediscovering.
-When walking past the crumbling Sindicat Agricola Centre del Priorat in Torroja, he would recall those few bottles of Priorat he had tasted from vintages in the 1970s, and he envisioned a future where such wines would be made again.
+While working on establishing Terroir al Limit, Dominik Huber became entranced with the Priorat’s history – its rhythms of life, the simple cuisine, and the honest wines that honored their origins.
+When walking past the crumbling Sindicat Agricola in Torroja, he could recall those few bottles of Priorat he had tasted from vintages in the 1970s, and he envisioned a future where such wines could again be made.

 The wines of Terroir Historic are meant to be enjoyed rather than contemplated.
 Nostalgic and honest in spirit, these wines reflect back on the rhythm of life in the Priorat of the past and the style of winemaking that was popular at that time.
 Rather than focusing on individual parcels, Dominik sources grapes from many different vineyards throughout the region.
 These complex blends – dazzling mosaics of aroma and flavor – authentically express the diversity of the Priorat landscape.